-*Is handwriting passé in the Digital Era?

 University of Washington’s Virginia Berninger with Robert Abbott, Amy Augsburger, and Noelia Garcia argue that handwriting provides valuable cognitive training, and advantages in expressive speed, fluency, and productivity.

-Berninger’s team conducted brain scans and found that more of the brain’s thinking, language, and “working memory” regions that temporarily store and manage information, are activated when each handwriting letter stroke than when typing.
+Berninger’s team conducted brain scans and found that the brain’s thinking, language, and “working memory” regions are more activated when handwriting letters than when typing.

-This change in brain activation occurs because handwriting most letters requires more than one sequential stroke, rather than selecting a completed letter when touching a key during typing, according to Berninger.
+This change in brain activation occurs because handwriting letters generally requires more than one sequential stroke, rather than selecting a letter key during typing, according to Berninger.

 Berninger’s studies demonstrated students in grades two, four and six wrote more words more quickly and expressed more ideas when writing essays by hand versus with a keyboard.